Disaster Nursing Considerations

 Make sure you’re able to deal with anything a disaster could potentially throw at you if you’re thinking of volunteering for a disaster relief program.
 If you’re dealing with an emergency at home, ensure you take regular breaks and if things get too much, speak to the counsellor on hand or talk things through with your colleagues when you get the opportunity.

-Emergency nursing is certainly challenging, whatever the reason for the disaster, and if you’re choosing to volunteer ample consideration needs to be taken that it’s the right choice for you.
+Emergency nursing is certainly challenging, so whatever the reason for the disaster, ample consideration needs to be taken that it’s the right choice for you.
 The psychological effects could result in some serious implications in the future, such as PTSD.
-Of course, any of us could be involved in nursing disaster struck patients at some point in our careers.
+Of course, any of us could be involved in nursing disaster-struck patients at some point in our careers.

-So, it is crucial that we know how to triage those patients quickly and effectively to protect as much life as we can.
-All the while, looking ourselves and our colleagues to get through the incredibly difficult experience.
+So, it is crucial that we know how to triage those patients quickly and effectively to protect as much life as we can, all the while looking after ourselves and our colleagues to get through an incredibly difficult experience.